Temperature-sensitive ion channels

 Physiological processes such as thermoregulation, pain sensation, and sensory transduction, are regulated by temperature-sensitive ion channels.

 Temperature-sensitive ion channels are activated by changes in temperature that cause them to undergo a conformational change, which in turn leads to the opening or closing of the channel pore.
-The specific mechanism of this can vary depending on the type of temperature-sensitive ion channel.
+The specific mechanism of this process can vary depending on the type of temperature-sensitive ion channel.

 For example, thermosensitive TRP channels are thought to be activated by changes in the lipid environment surrounding the channel, which occurs in response to changes in temperature, when the temperature increases or decreases, the lipids surrounding the channel undergo a phase transition, which alters the physical properties of the membrane and ultimately leads to the channel’s activation.